UWC2-PYTHON/ProgrammingInPython/source/modules/Comprehensions.rst

         outfile.write(f"The number is: {x}")

 In this case, the list comprehension: ``[y**2 for y in a_sequence]`` iterates over ``a_sequence``, computes the square of each item, and creates a whole new list with the new values.

-All this, just so it can be iterated over again right away.
+All this work, just so it can be iterated over again right away.
 If the original sequence is large (or is itself a lazy-evaluated iterable), then the step of creating the extra list can be expensive and unnecessary.

 Generator comprehensions, on the other hand, create an iterable that evaluates the items as they are iterated over, rather than all at once ahead of time -- so the entire collection is never stored.